yxshee/no-bs-college-predictor/README.md

 # No Bullshit College Predictor

-The No Bullshit College Predictor is a streamlined web application designed to assist JEE aspirants in identifying potential colleges based on their ranks.
+A streamlined web application designed to assist JEE aspirants in identifying potential colleges based on their ranks.
 Unlike other platforms, it offers immediate predictions without requiring logins or personal data, ensuring a straightforward and user-friendly experience.

 ## Table of Contents